Log in

 — Ray Brown

-Mostly being obsessed with figuring out how to buy properties without having to come up with a bunch of money.
+Figuring out how to buy a home without having to come up with a bunch of money became my weird obsession.

-(because I didn't have much money)
+(because I didn't have much money starting off)

 Watching someone's eyes light up the first time they realize it's possible to buy their first home never gets old.